ddstarr009/anagrams/README.md

  34 -  GET  Endpoint that takes a set of words and returns whether or not they are all anagrams of each other "/api/anagrams/$word"(controller: 'anagram', action:'show', method: 'GET')

+ Instructions to run the app locally:
+ - Install git
+ - git clone git@github.com:ddstarr009/anagrams.git
+    - you will need to be a collaborator or have your public ssh key added to the repo

+  - App was developed with Grails version 3.2.4, Groovy version 2.4.7, and JVM version 1.7.0_80

+ Install Redis 3.2.x, excellent instructions here: https://redis.io/topics/quickstart
+ - by default it should run on port 6379, which we want

+ Install Java
+ - download and install jdk 1.7 or later and set your JAVA_HOME

+ Install Grails
+ - Download Grails(if on Windows) or use sdkman(easiest method for Bash platforms)
+ - sdkman instructions
+   - curl -s get.sdkman.io | bash # you may need to install unzip and zip for the curl result to work properly
+   - source "$HOME/.sdkman/bin/sdkman-init.sh"
+   - sdk install grails # this will install the latest stable Grails version and latest Groovy
+   - run "grails -version" and you should see your Grails, Groovy, and JVM versions.
+If not, something went wrong